pratimaprasad17/netflix_data_analysis_with_excel/README.md

 Many analysts underestimate the power of Excel.
 This project proves:
 - You can do storytelling without writing code
 - Advanced charts (Word Clouds, Timeline Charts) are possible
-- Excel can *look* good—if you design with purpose
+- Excel can *look* good, that is, if you design with purpose

 ---